Ordos Museum 鄂尔多斯博物馆 – MAD Architects

 The Ordos region in Mongolia is a land of contrasts, a territory about as large as Ireland where the ancient traditions of a nomadic people and China’s impetuous modernization try to coexist, where mountain chains overlook majestic deserts, and cities, developed around the exceptional natural resources of the region, should cope with a harsh climate where sandstorms are common.

-The Ordos Museum was commissioned in 2005 to China-based international design practice MAD by local government in order to become the centerpiece of the major expansion of Ordos city, the capital of the region.
-The museum is aimed to celebrate the history of the city, the art and culture of the Mongolian people as well as to symbolically connect heritage and future.
+The Ordos Museum was commissioned in 2005 to China-based international design practice MAD by the local government to become the centerpiece of the major expansion of Ordos city, the capital of the region.
+The museum is aimed to celebrate the history of the city, the art and culture of the Mongolian people as well as to symbolically connect heritage and the future.

 The architectural concept